Saikatadhurya/MyTripPlannerAI/backend/AUTHENTICATION.md

-# PLANORA Authentication System
+# PlanMyTrip Authentication System

 ## Overview

-The PLANORA application now includes a complete authentication system with signup, login, and user profile management.
+The PlanMyTrip application now includes a complete authentication system with signup, login, and user profile management.
 The system is designed to match the existing application's aesthetic and provides a seamless user experience.

 ## Features